 There are many methods you can use to try and do this, but an organic approach which looks at the problem pragmatically and works to find a permanent solution is the best way to go.

-All team-related issues have their causes which can quite easily be solved.
-Just remember that it is your responsibility as a team leader to solve these issues before they start having an impact on the company itself.
+All the team-related issues have their causes which can quite easily be solved.
+Just remember that it is your responsibility as a team leader to manage your team and solve these issues before they start having an impact on the company itself.